AM Technical Profile: WASG

 History:

-The station was finally confirmed on air around 28 July 2011.
-Contemporary Christian music was heard being played with no segues, announcing or other interruptions except for the top of hour ID.
-It's worth noting that the original license for the Daphne move was for 10 kW, but as of the last update from the FCC (Feb 2011), the day power has dropped to 2.5 kW.
-In late September 2011 it was announced the station was sold to Alabama Radio Corporation, owned by Bob and Luann Wilkins.
-They also own co-located WIJD.
+In late September 2011 it was announced the station was sold to Alabama Radio Corporation, owned by Bob and Luann Wilkins, who also owned WIJD.
 The station fell silent on 23 October 2012 when the tower was taken down by emergency dismantling after being declared a safety hazard.
-The tower also held FM station WAVH and another AM, WIJD.
+This took off WASG, WIJD and FM station WAVH, who had relocated to the tower a few years prior.
 WIJD and WASG resumed low power broadcasting in mid-November from a temporary tower on the site of their previous license site.
 Wilkins eventually got a new tower built on the same site, and full power broadcasting resumed by March of 2015.
 During the rebuilding phase, Wilkins put the station up for sale for $540,000, but had no takers.
 In March 2016 they filed to modify the station to commercial operation.
 In the fall of 2016 the station began to be heard on FM translator W291CY on 106.1 MHz.